 The immediate nature of information sharing on social media sites can make it challenging for health care management to monitor and regulate.
 As a solution, most hospitals have adopted a “no tolerance policy” and as an added measure, blocking networking and social media sites from its network.

-Here is a list of the top 5 do’s and don’ts for the nursing community using social media sites:
+Here is a list of the top 5 do’s and don’ts for nurses using social media sites:

 - Don’t discuss or disclose sensitive or Protected Health Information (PHI).

 Seems like a no-brainer for healthcare professionals, however, even “friending” a patient on Facebook or answering a healthcare question in a public forum such as Twitter can be a violation of patient privacy.